o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 For that I'm using [Terraform](https://www.terraform.io/) and the [AWS EKS Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).
 The first is a very well known solution for maintaining infrastructure as code (IaC).
 The later is the best community maintained module - that I know of - for it and which covers most (if not all) the different EKS use cases.

-I have to mention that this setup costs money, so if you're following it up, **I highly recommend that you destroy your terraform resources once finished, so you're not caught out of surprise with a considerable AWS bill**.
+The resources created here costs money, so if you're following it up, **I highly recommend that you destroy your terraform resources once finished, so you're not caught out of surprise with a considerable AWS bill**.
 I've even gone as far as [detroying my personal AWS account resources on a schedule](/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci/) - be careful if doing something similar.

 ## The variables

-The setup relies on a YAML file for configuring what would be otherwise done via variables and a tfvars file.
-I've been convinced of the benefits of this approach by a [very nice blog post](https://xebia.com/blog/terraform-with-yaml-part-1/).
-To summarize, it allows greater flexibility on managing the inputs of your terraform workspace.
+The setup relies on a YAML file for configuring what would be otherwise done via variables and/or a tfvars file.
+I've been convinced of the benefits of this approach by the post [Terraform with YAML: Part 1](https://xebia.com/blog/terraform-with-yaml-part-1/) from Chris ter Beke.
+It's simple, effective, and use terraform built-in constructs.
+It allows greater flexibility on managing the inputs of your terraform workspace.

-Our inputs are shown on the snippet below.
+In our case, these inputs are shown on the snippet below, where we define the AWS region where we want to create our cluster and its reosurces, the cluster name, availability zones and VPC related parameters.

 ```yaml
 # config.yaml